Policy & Procedures

 We enforce all fish and game regulations on board so before you take lobsters to the surface or spear fish please make sure they are of a legal size and are in season.
 There are NO EXCEPTIONS.

 Of course, illegal substances, alcohol and drugs are strictly forbidden on board.

 A two-tank wreck dive may include two dives on the same wreck, or dives at two separate locations.
 Often weather can be a big determining factor in this decision.

-All night dives are 2-tank dives and all divers must be at least advanced certified or diving with an instructor.
-All divers must have a light, one back-up light, wreck reel and of course redundant air supply.
+All night dives are 2-tank dives and all divers must be at least Advanced Certified or diving with an instructor.
+All divers must have a light, one back-up light, wreck reel and of course a redundant air supply.